 The team have been on-site for over 10 years and has discovered many materials from the reign of the famous Queen Cleopatra.
 Dr. Kathleen Martinez is searching for the tomb of Cleopatra VII and her husband Mark Antony in Taposiris Magna.

-If you are interested in exploring Egypt, take a look at the group tours we offer or contact us and we will prepare a unique, individual tour for you, according to your requirements.
+If you are interested in exploring more, take a look at the small group Egypt tours we offer or contact us, and we will prepare a unique, individual tour for you according to your requirements.